 With a new streaming service comes an all-new superhero show.
-Back in October 2019, AT&T executives announced a Green Lantern-inspired project for the upcoming streaming service HBO Max.
-The still-untitled show will be executive produced by Arrowverse co-creator Greg Berlanti, who promised it will be the "biggest DC show ever made."
+Back in October 2019, AT&T executives announced a Green Lantern-inspired project for the streaming service HBO Max.
+The still-untitled show will be executive produced by Arrowverse co-creator Greg Berlanti, who promised it will be the “biggest DC show ever made.”

-When is the Green Lantern release date?
+When will the Green Lantern premiere on HBO Max?

 The untitled HBO Max series doesn’t have a premiere date yet.
 The series allegedly began filming on April 12, 2021.
 Whenever it finishes filming, it’s not beyond Greg Berlanti to do a quick turnaround, considering what he’s done with the Arrowverse up to this point.

 During the Television Critics Association’s winter press tour, HBO Max's head of original content, Sarah Aubrey (via TVLine), revealed the series “is going to span several decades and focus on the origin story of two Green Lanterns on Earth while going into the story in space and Green Lantern favorite character Sinestro.”

 According to ProductionList.com, here’s the official synopsis for Green Lantern:

 The Green Lantern Corps is an outer-space law-enforcement agency aided by each members’ individual power ring that grants the wearer abilities based on the strength of their own willpower.
 Follows the adventures of a multitude of Lanterns, including Guy Gardner, Jessica Cruz, Simon Baz, and Alan Scott - Earth's first Green Lantern, who, true to the comics, is a gay man - and many more.

 No, not yet.
 The series is still in production.
 In the meantime, check out the series finale episode of Arrow for a not-so-subtle teaser.

 Who is in the cast for the Green Lantern series?